hunterhector/DDSemantics/README.md

     - ~~Add a field for full argument span~~
     - ~~Run this in background~~
         - ~~Now copying data, will process it next~~
+    - It is a pity that not all dependencies are added, let's add them back.
 1. ~~Rehash dataset~~
     - ~~Make the mapping between 1.4 and 1.7~~
     - ~~Mark exact match lexicon as coref~~